-- Horizon Clients can use BEAT networking with an excellent network condition while connecting to the Connection Server, security server, or Unified Access Gateway appliance. - Horizon Clients that use a typical network condition must connect to a Connection Server (BSG disabled), security server (BSG disabled), or versions later than 2.8 of an Unified Access Gateway appliance.
-If Horizon Client uses a typical network condition to connect to a Connection Server (BSG enabled), security server (BSG enabled), or versions earlier than 2.8 of an Unified Access Gateway appliance, the client automatically senses the network condition and falls back to TCP networking. - Horizon Clients that use a poor network condition must connect to version 2.9 or later of an Unified Access Gateway appliance (with UDP Tunnel Server Enabled).
+- Blast Secure Gateway supports BEAT networking only when running on a Unified Access Gateway appliance. - Horizon Clients using IPv4 and Horizon Clients using IPv6 can be handled concurrently on TCP port 8443 and on UDP port 8443 (for BEAT) when connecting to a Unified Access Gateway appliance version 3.3 or later. - Horizon Clients that use a typical network condition must connect to a Connection Server (BSG disabled), security server (BSG disabled), or versions later than 2.8 of an Unified Access Gateway appliance.
+If Horizon Client uses a typical network condition to connect to a Connection Server (BSG enabled), security server (BSG enabled), or versions earlier than 2.8 of an Unified Access Gateway appliance, the client automatically senses the network condition and falls back to TCP networking.

+- Horizon Clients that use a poor network condition must connect to version 2.9 or later of an Unified Access Gateway appliance (with UDP Tunnel Server Enabled).
 If Horizon Client uses a poor network condition to connect to the Connection Server (BSG enabled), security server (BSG enabled), or versions earlier than 2.8 of an Unified Access Gateway appliance, the client automatically senses the network condition and falls back to TCP networking. - Horizon Clients that use a poor network condition to connect to Connection Server (BSG disabled), security server (BSG disabled), or version 2.9 or later of Unified Access Gateway appliance (without UDP Tunnel Server Enabled), or version 2.8 of Unified Access Gateway appliance, the client automatically senses the network condition and falls back to the typical network condition.